Echeveria nodulosa (Baker) Ed. Otto

 Cotyledon nodulosa (basionym), Echeveria discolor, Echeveria misteca

-Echeveria nodulosa is a succulent with up to 2 feet (60 cm) long branched stem and up to 5 inches (12.5 cm) wide rosettes of olive green leaves that are marked with vivid red coloring on the margins and in the center.
+Echeveria nodulosa is an attractive succulent with up to 2 feet (60 cm) long, branched stems and up to 5 inches (12.5 cm) wide rosettes.
+The leaves are olive green and marked with vivid red coloring on the margins and in the center.
 Pale yellow flowers marked with red are produced on up to 2 foot (60 cm) tall, erect and unbranched inflorescence.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).